 Versatile Kicker Daniel Whalen stands at 6-6, and 215 pounds.
-The Defenders will use Whalen as their Punter this season.
+The Defenders will use Whalen as their placekicker this season, but he can also punt if needed.
+New Defenders Punter Jake Schum is a multi-year NFL and XFL veteran.
+Schum spent time with the Tampa Bay Vipers in 2020.
 Long snapper Erik Lawson, out of ECU, has professional experience in The Spring League with the Sea Lions in 2021.
-The Defenders also added veteran Kicker Matthew McCrane after Whalen beat out D.C. draftee Jacob Schum in training camp.
 All in all, it’s an excellent specialist room led by Coach Jamie Sharper, who will lead the group in 2023.

 In conclusion, this DC Defenders team has many playmakers in all three phases of the game.
 Offensively, the running back position is its apparent strength.
 While the quarterback room consists of just one player currently, many believe DC will add at least one proven veteran to the room.
 The pass-catchers are a great mix of size and speed.
 Versatility, along with offensive line, will allow DC to play whichever type of game they want.